Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 James Waites, LICSW, MSW

-Specializes in helping students and professionals overcome burnout and trauma in high-pressure academic environments.
+Specializes in helping students and professionals overcome burnout and trauma in high-pressure academic and professional environments.

 View Profile